AISoltani/Yolov7_LPR/README.md

 It's worth noting that there are different variations of YOLO, such as YOLOv1, YOLOv2, YOLOv3, and YOLOv4, each with its own improvements and features.
 Researchers and developers may choose the most suitable version based on their specific requirements.

 License plate detection using YOLO demonstrates the capability of the algorithm to detect small and specific objects accurately and efficiently.
 However, it is essential to have a diverse and well-annotated dataset to ensure good detection performance in various lighting conditions, angles, and license plate types.

+In this project, contains YOLOv7 on plate detection and recognition We will go through the YOLOv7 GitHub repository and using on our project.

+Go and see the project documentation here.

+Go and see the project documentation  [here.](https://github.com/AISoltani/Yolov7_LPR/blob/main/Documentation/LRP_Report.pdf)